Young people who want to deal with development, get your first work experience through the Junior Program.

 3. Oral test

 The 70 best successful candidates (at least 60% on written test) are invited by e-mail for the oral test.
-The oral test is taken by BTC, a few weeks after the written test.
+The oral test is taken in Brussels by BTC, a few weeks after the written test.
 (See also calendar).

 The oral test consists of